luizbraga/housing/README.md

 # Housing :house:
-Simple house keeper application, where we can store things we forgot constatly
+Simple house keeper application, where we can store things we forgot constantly

 ### Dependencies
 * Python 3.6.0